What you need to know

 - A project budget that includes a breakdown of costs, amount requested, and other funding sources, as well as a budget narrative explaining the costs.

-- A letter of support from your department, program, or section head with plans to sustain the project after support from the Alumni Class Funds ends.
+- A letter of support from the relevant department, program, or section heads with plans to sustain the project after support from the Alumni Class Funds ends.